-Again, this is a major premise of Naruto, so it naturally comes up in the Naruto/Justice League Crossover "Connecting the Dots".
+Again, this is a major premise of Naruto, so it naturally comes up in the Justice League crossoverConnecting The Dots.
 The principled Justice League is horrified to discover there is a whole dimension of child assassins, even though Flash points out that the League employs plenty of teenagers.

 Digimon Clone Wars introduces the Red Ribbon Army (not to be mistaken with the one form Dragon Ball), a terror organization lead by Davis, who consists entirely out of the cloned children of the other Digidestineds.
 Taken up to eleven by the fact, that some of those children are not even two years old.
 The sad thing is, the author actually thinks Davis is a good guy, despite that and expects us, to root for him.